-Driving-Under-the-Influence (DUI) - Program Licensing
+Driving-Under-the-Influence Program Licensing

 The Department of Health Care Services (DHCS) licenses all Driving-Under-the-Influence (DUI) programs in California.
 Programs are licensed to provide first and/or multiple offender program services.

 DHCS does not license ANY internet DUI programs.
 DUI classes offered via the internet DO NOT meet California's DUI Program requirements.
-Please contact DHCS if you have additional questions.

 Within the application, the applicant must demonstrate that it possesses the adequate administrative, fiscal, and operational capabilities to operate a DUI program; the program is clean, safe, and free of alcohol or illicit drug use; and will adhere to all applicable statutes and regulations.
 After review and approval of the application, a license will be issued to provide DUI services.